ltzone/blog/docs/course/EI338/0911_intro.md

     > speed: slower vs faster
     > for capacitors, electrons will escape overtime, it needs to be refreshed(read and write back) *which is why it is called Dynamic*
     > function: Main Memory vs. Cache
-- Secondary storage – extension of main memory that provides large nonvolatile storage capacity
+- Secondary storage - extension of main memory that provides large nonvolatile storage capacity
-- Hard Disk Drives (HDD) – rigid metal or glass platters covered with magnetic recording material
+- Hard Disk Drives (HDD) - rigid metal or glass platters covered with magnetic recording material
   - Disk surface is logically divided into tracks, which are subdivided into sectors
   - The disk controller determines the logical interaction between the device and the computer
   - *SSD*
   - *prone to errors, coding algorithms required*
-- Non-volatile memory (NVM) devices– faster than hard disks, nonvolatile
+- Non-volatile memory (NVM) devices- faster than hard disks, nonvolatile
   - Various technologies (*resistors, magnets, Flash, ...*)
   - Becoming more popular as capacity and performance increases, price drops
   - *Multiple uses in modern technologies such as AI processors*